-One property in the RLA currently carries flood insurance.
+Three properties in the RLA currently carry flood insurance.
 Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific-property claim data are detailed in this Plan.